Good Shepherd Gabriel

 I’m Gabriel

 My path to working with horses is unique in the sense that I wasn't raised around them.
 I was led to horses through my work in the mental health field, as a mindfulness practitioner, and understanding the healing modalities of the human mind have made it a perfect fit.
-I am certified in equine Shiatsu massage therapy.
+I am certified in equine Shiatsu massage therapy through the National Certification Board For Therapeutic Massage And Bodywork.

 My professional background has been in the creative visual and musical arts field where feel and instinct are what result in true creativity.
 I've found this same creative feel and instinct is present in how I approach working with horses.
 Constant observation of subtle shifts of energy.
 There is where communication is happening that is outside of language.
 This is the flow of energy that makes bodywork special and powerful.
 This is presence and patience.